 He also found a following in Hollywood: his chimera bangles, themselves a vigorous reinvention of similar traditional Indian jewelry designs and later versions by Cartier, joined the menagerie of Elizabeth Taylor, and a number of his other striking designs also found their way into the collections of stars such as Ava Gardner, Lana Turner and Merle Oberon.
 The ultimate endorsement came from the supreme arbiter of forward-thinking fashion of the era – the eccentric editor of Harper’s Bazaar Diana Vreeland, who treasured a dramatically striped enamel bangle modelled as a zebra, Webb’s own adopted symbol.

 This remarkable career was tragically cut short – David Webb died of pancreatic cancer in 1975, at the age of just 50.
 Despite this devastating loss, the company has continued, producing jewels remarkably in keeping with the spirit, imagination and quality that defined Webb’s enduring style, still from the workshop above his flagship store overlooking the bustle of New York’s Madison Avenue.

-A single owner collection of jewels by David Webb appearing in our Online Fine Jewels sale (7th – 17th September) gives London the rare chance to admire the remarkable aesthetic of this seminal American jeweller first hand.
+A collection of jewels by David Webb appears in our Fine Jewels sale on 11 December giving London the rare chance to admire the remarkable aesthetic of this seminal American jeweller first hand.
 Whether in marbled azurmalachite, nebulous formations of rock crystal or richly carved rubies, sapphires and emeralds, this collection is testament to Webb’s ability to create drama and sheer visual impact even in his more abstract jewels.
-With his love of enamelling, intricately carved stones, yellow gold and bright chromatic combinations, Webb’s style is larger-than-life, whimsical, sensual, and absolutely unmistakeable.
+With his love of enamelling, intricately carved stones, yellow gold and bright chromatic combinations, Webb’s style is larger-than-life, whimsical, sensual, and absolutely unmistakable.